 Welcome to Puerto Rico!

 Puerto Rico is an island of contrasts.
 At once, it is modern yet it embraces its historic past.
 I was fortunate to live in the picturesque capital of San Juan in Puerto Rico number of years ago.
-Though my work as a developer of live casino games and online slot machines like Greedy Goblins for casino companies like nederlandsegokkasten.com has taken me to the beautiful island of Malta, I often dream of one day returning to the city that I have come to love.
+Though my work as a developer of live casino games and online slot machines like Greedy Goblins for casino companies like nederlandsegokkasten.com known for the best online casino bonus offers has taken me to the beautiful island of Malta, I often dream of one day returning to the city that I have come to love.
 This sights and flavors of San Juan and Puerto Rico are things that I would like to share broadly with anyone wanting to experience the magic that is Puerto Rico.

 The rich heritage of Puerto Rico is visible everywhere but most notably in the capital city of San Juan.
 Though modern, the walled city of San Juan has undertaken many restoration projects to preserve and restore houses and public buildings that were built during the Spanish colonial period.
 This part of Puerto Rico’s cultural heritage was recognized in 1986 when the United Nations designated the old city as a World Heritage Site.